-Rileigh: We'll talk about it.
+Rileigh: So we'll talk about it.

-Sydnee: Well, um, thank you, Rileigh.
-It was fun to talk-I mean, I know we had already listened to Chappell Roan, but it was fun to talk about it and listen to it again.
-Um, thank you, listeners.
+Sydnee: M-hmm.
+Well, thank you, Rileigh.
+It was fun to talk- I mean, I know we had already listened to Chappell Roan, but it was fun to talk about it and listen to it again.

+Sydnee: Thank you, listeners.
 You can go to Maximumfun.org and check out a lot of great shows you would enjoy.
 You can email us at stillbuffering@maximumfun.org.
 And thank you to The Nouvellas for our theme song, Baby You Change Your Mind.